Omar-tarek3/TodoList-App/README.md

       - Kubernetes cluster runs on local development environment uses Minikube.
 NGINX Ingress Controller also is installed using Helm to manage external access.

    #### Cluster Architecture:
-   Cluster Setup:\
       Kubernetes cluster runs on local development environment uses Minikube.
 NGINX Ingress Controller also is installed using Helm to manage external access.

          IMAGE

       - Frontend: